RaspberryPiFoundation/scratch-curriculum/pt-BR/Term 1/Boat Race/Boat Race.md

 ## Salve seu projeto { .save }

-+## Community Contributed Translation { .challenge .pdf-hidden }
+## Community Contributed Translation { .challenge .pdf-hidden }

-+
-+This project was translated by Leonardo Nerone and Luis Moneda.
+This project was translated by Leonardo Nerone and Luis Moneda.
 Our amazing translation volunteers help us give children around the world the chance to learn to code.
 You can help us reach more children by translating a Code Club project via [Github](https://github.com/CodeClub/curriculum_documentation/blob/master/contributing.md) or by getting in touch with us at hello@codeclubworld.